 Getting around Malta is also incredibly straightforward.
 Because of its small size, everything is located within easy reach of each other and the island is also blessed with a great public bus network meaning that it’s easy to get around if you’re only relying on public transit.
 Many people do want to rent a car in Malta in order to have some flexibility in their itineraries, however, this really isn’t altogether necessary and you can easily see all the sites that you need to see while relying on the humble bus.

 There is also a great ferry network in Malta that connects both cities and islands quite affordably.
 For instance, you can cut down on a lot of transit time by hopping on the ferry from Sliema to Valletta or the ferry from Valetta to the Three Cities.
-There are also frequent and regular ferry connections between Malta and the island of Gozo.
+There are also frequent and regular ferry connections between Malta and the island of Gozo which also makes it possible to visit Gozo as a day trip.
 The Gozo ferry allows for car transit, however, the Valletta and Three Cities ferries are solely for passengers.

 All in all, if you’re struggling to choose between Malta or Cyprus and accessibility is a major component for you, then Malta checks most of the boxes as it’s easy to get to and get around without relying on your own private vehicle.